hendrikmaus/openhab-auth-router/README.md

 - Nginx is used to provide basic authentication
 - You want to restrict user access to sitemaps

+> Nginx is not a hard-requirement; any other service capable of your desired
+> authentication and setting a heder called `X-Forwarded-Username` to the authenticated
+> username will work fine

 ## Usage

 > You might like to look at some of the [examples](./examples) to get started as well.